bradhowes/SoundFonts/README.md

 * Swipe right on a patch name to make it a favorite (same to unfavorite).
 Favorited patches have a star next to their name.
 * Add/Remove sound font files.
 In the "patches view" press the "+" button to bring up a file picker.
-Locate a sound font file to add from a location on your device or from your iCloud drive.
+Locate a sound font file to add from a location on your device, or from your iCloud drive or Google Drive.
 Added files can be removed via the "-" button or a left-swipe on the sound font name.

+## Notes on Adding From Cloud Drives

+* __Files app (iCloud)__ — long-press on the file you want to import, select "Share" option.
+You should then be able to select "Copy to SoundFonts" from the sharing sheet that appears.

+* __Google Drive__ — touch the "•••" button next to the file name and then choose "Open in" from the list of available options.
+You should then be able to select "Copy to SoundFonts" from the sharing sheet that appears.

+* __Dropbox__ —  touch on the circled "•••" button below the file you want to import.
+Choose "Copy Link" option that appears.
+Select "Open In…" and then "Copy to SoundFonts" from the sharing sheet that appears.

+Unfortunately as far as I can tell there is no way to import directly from a web page with a native SF2 URL link.
+One must first have the file available on a cloud drive before it can be imported via the iOS sharing sheet.

 ## Favorites